Bisonai/orakl-docs/en/node-operators-guide/cli/proxy.md

 ### Insert New Proxy

-If there are not proxies set, we can add a new proxy using `proxy insert` command of the **Orakl Network CLI**.
+Proxies can be added with a `proxy insert` command.
+A unique proxy can be added only once.

 ```sh
 orakl-cli proxy insert \